akpw/VisualBinaryTrees/README.md

 $ open VisualBinaryTrees.playground -a Xcode-beta.app
 ```

-4) Optionally, you can also swift to the `VisualBinaryTreeApp` folder and open & run the included sample app:
+4) Optionally, you can also switch to the `VisualBinaryTreeApp` folder and open & run the included sample app:

 ```bash
 $ cd VisualBinaryTreeApp